The ‘Mean Girls’ Musical Will Be Adapted Into A Movie, Tina Fey Will Return To Pen The Script

 It’s not yet clear if any of the original cast will return to reprise their roles or to make cameo appearances.
 Several of the movie’s actors, like Lohan, Seyfried, and Lacey Chabert — can actually sing.

 On social media, fans have expressed their excitement about the upcoming project.
-The majority of them feel that with Fey onboard, it’s sure to be a hit.
+The majority of fans feel that with Fey onboard, it’s sure to be a hit.

 Others feel like it’s not a good idea, stating that there already is a Mean Girls film and that Hollywood should let the musical stand on its own merit and stop milking the franchise.